nuxeo/doc.nuxeo.com-content/src/nxdoc/client-sdks/php-automation-client.md

 ---
 The Nuxeo Automation PHP Client is a PHP client library for Nuxeo Automation API.

+It is compatible with Nuxeo Platform LTS 2015, LTS 2016 and latest Fast Tracks.

 [Github Website](https://github.com/nuxeo/nuxeo-automation-php-client)

 ## Path to the PHP Client (v1.5)